-Arendse Lund is an award-winning author whose fiction and poetry has appeared in Mystery Magazine, The Fabulist, The Asahi Shimbun, and the UCL Publishers’ Prize, among others.
+Arendse Lund is an award-winning author whose fiction and poetry has appeared in Shotgun Honey, Mystery Magazine, The Fabulist, and The Asahi Shimbun, among others.
 Her short story, "The Toll Bridge," won the 2021 Staunch Prize for horror writing.
 Her world building has been called “vividly imagined and genuinely creepy,” which is the highest praise she can imagine.
 In 2015, she served as the Writer-in-Residence at Elsewhere.
+She is currently a Writer-in-Residence at the Seattle Public Library.

 Her journal articles and translations have appeared in international publications, including Scandinavica: An International Journal of Scandinavian Studies, Alchemy: Journal of Translation, and the volume Law and Literature in Early Medieval England.
 She earned her doctorate researching medieval manuscripts and the law at University College London.
 She specializes in the overlap between law and literature throughout the Middle Ages, especially England and Scandinavia.
 She has taught classes and guest lectured at University College London, NYU, and the Arnamagnæan Institute.